kuzmik/local-proxysql/helm/proxysql/README.md

 Configuration changes on these pods will NOT propagate up to the core pods, and therefore will not make it to any other proxysql pod.

+## Known Issues

+- If you deploy core and satellite at the same time, the satellite will attempt to connect to the core cluster immediately and fail because the core service isn't up yet.
+The satellite container will get killed and on restart it will connect properly.

 ## Misc

 * How to [Disable portions of the annotations feature](https://github.com/sysown/proxysql/issues/4325#issuecomment-1681630863)